 A high percentage of fragments performing a late ZS update can cause slow performance, even if fragments are not killed.
-This occurs because younger fragments cannot complete early ZS until all older fragments at the same coordinate have completed their late ZS operations.
+Younger fragments cannot complete early ZS until all older fragments at the same coordinate have completed their late ZS operations, which can cause this expression to be high.